xcuadrado/api/README.md

 ## General

+This document is versioned using [Semantic Versioning](http://semver.org/).
+That means:

+Given a version number MAJOR.MINOR.PATCH, increment the:

+	MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.

+The version of this document is **1.0.0**.

-This document describes the EASYMARKETING JSON API version 1.
+This document describes the EASYMARKETING JSON API major version **1**.

+There is a changelog of what has changed in between versions at the very bottom of this document.

 ### Routes